CodeTwo Terms and Privacy

 - You can also verify security measures implemented by Microsoft Corporation and its affiliates by referencing to their Online Services Terms.

 - CodeTwo has implemented the Information Security Management System certified against international standards ISO/IEC 27001 and ISO/IEC 27018.
 To confirm the compliance with ISO/IEC 27001 and ISO/IEC 27018, we conduct the audit once a year, and every third year we undergo the re-certification process.
 Audits are conducted by the external and independent certifying entities.
 We will resolve any audit findings immediately in a way that is satisfactory for the certifying agencies in order to stay compliant with ISO/IEC 27001 and ISO/IEC 27018.

 - On your demand, we will provide you with proof that CodeTwo holds the ISO/IEC 27001 or ISO/IEC 27018 certificates.
-If you need any additional information, we will share with you the results from the recent ISO/IEC 27001 or ISO/IEC 27018 audits carried out in CodeTwo to help you verify how we fulfill our obligations regarding the information security arising from these Terms.
+If you need any additional information, we will share with you the results from the recent ISO/IEC 27001 or ISO/IEC 27018 audits carried out in CodeTwo to help you verify how we fulfill our obligations regarding the information security arising from this DPA.
 The report will be restricted by the distribution and confidentiality limitations imposed by the certifying entity.
 You might be asked to sign an additional Non-Disclosure Agreement before we share the report with you.